dwarvesf/devpod-provider-paperspace/README.md

     ssh-keygen
     ```

-    The SSH client library uses `github.com/loft-sh/devpod/pkg/ssh`, which will try to find `id_devpod_rsa` and `id_devpod_rsa.pub` in the folder you want to set for `PPS_MACHINE_FOLDER`.
+    The SSH client library uses `github.com/loft-sh/devpod/pkg/ssh`, which will try to find `id_devpod_rsa` and `id_devpod_rsa.pub` in the folder you want to set for `SSH_FOLDER`.
 If it can't find those files, it will generate its own. **This means you need to generate your keys with the same name.**

     Once you've generated your SSH key, you can get the public key by running the following command: